 To qualify for medication evaluation for the treatment of ADD/ADHD, formal psychological and educational testing must be completed.
-Formal testing is available on campus through the Psychological Assessment Clinic on campus.
+Formal testing is available on campus through the Psychological Assessment Clinic.
 For further information for off campus testing, please call the UNI Student Health Clinic at 319-273-2009.
 This testing is expensive, so make sure to check for possible insurance coverage before proceeding with the testing.
+The UNI Psychological Assessment Clinic does not bill insurance companies.
 After testing has been completed, the results must be released to the UNI Student Health Clinic for review prior to further action.

 If previous testing has been done, it must meet certain standards and be current, having been completed within the past 3 years.

 No treatment will be provided unless all appropriate testing has been done and the requirements for treatment are met.

 Currently on Medication